 Fishing is a popular recreational pastime that allows people to spend time on the water with family and friends and to get in touch with the natural world.
 The Great Barrier Reef offers many exciting and different fishing opportunities.

 As well as observing fishing regulations, it is important that those who fish adopt responsible fishing practices while out on the water.
 These practices help protect the natural environment, maintain the ecological balance of the Reef and contribute to improving its general health - particularly at a time when the Reef in under increasing pressure.

 By following these simple guidelines you are helping to ensure that the Great Barrier Reef continues to be one of the best spots on earth to fish.

-Report tagged fish, suspected illegal fish kills (large numbers of dead fish) and entrapped marine animals and suspected illegal fishing activity.
+Report tagged fish, suspected illegal fish kills (large numbers of dead fish), entrapped marine animals and suspected illegal fishing activity.

 - Take only what you need

 - Do not use pest or non-native fish for bait.
 Never release introduced species into the water

 - Do not fish where fish feeding takes place, for example as part of a tourist program

 - If you're unsure of the fish identity or size, release the fish immediately

 - Return all undersized and unwanted fish quickly to minimise injury